virginiazhu/student/hacks/background.md

 /* This block Starts the Game
-* It checks for all images being loaded before starting */

-  function startGameWorld() {
+* It checks for all images being loaded before starting */ function startGameWorld() {
     if (imagesLoaded < 2) return; //Delays start until everything is loaded

-    class GameObject {
+    // Base class for game objects like background and player class GameObject {
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;